Hope Rehab Internships

 Health Science Internship

-Physical therapy interns needed in addiction rehab setting using a sports psychology health and wellbeing exercise program.
-Physical education counsellors are educators who instruct and encourage our clients in health, fitness and sports activities.
+Psychology and Social Work Internships Abroad in Thailand.
 Hope rehab is a therapeutic community helping people recover from addiction and mental health issues.
 The internship role involves:

 Intern Requirements